anutron/mootools-depender/README.md

  - DEPENDER_PACKAGE_YMLS - a list of package.yml files to include; defaults to the submodules included in this repository (MooTools Core and MooTools More) as well as the Depender Client.
  - DEPENDER_SCRIPTS_JSON - a list of scripts.json manifest files (these are deprecated manifests from < Mootools 1.3 era).
  - DEPENDER_YUI_PATH - the path to the YUI compressor jar.
- - DEPENDER_INCLUDE_BLOCKS - the default list of blocks to include in the build; if not set it will include all code blocks.
-You can also include "all" for the same effect.
-This can be overridden with the blocks parameter.
-See below for the definition of a "code block".
  - DEPENDER_EXCLUDE_BLOCKS - the default list of blocks to exclude in the build.
 Can be set to "all" to exclude all blocks; defaults to not exclude any.
-When the include and exclude lists collide, exclude wins.
-Can be overridden with the excludeBlocks paramter in the request.

 Code Blocks
 -----------